Please Note: This requirement is in addition to any prospectus submission requirements in your home department.

 All proposals require an ICLS Dissertation Prospectus cover sheet and a brief supplementary statement.

-- ICLS Dissertation Prospectus cover sheet: This document requires the signatures of your sponsor and a second reader and should be turned in at the ICLS administrative office with a copy of your prospectus.
-Either the sponsor or second reader must be ICLS affiliated.
-Prospecti must be submitted as a single PDF with all materials-signed cover sheet, supplementary statement, then prospectus.
-Please use the naming convention “LAST NAME, First name Prospectus Submission 4.17.
-You may obtain signatures electronically by having sponsor and reader sign and return to you by email, but this must still be part of the single pdf.
+- ICLS Dissertation Prospectus cover sheet: This document requires the signatures of the candidate’s sponsor and a second reader and should be turned in at the ICLS administrative office with a copy of their prospectus.
+Either the sponsor or second reader must be ICLS affiliated faculty.
+Prospectuses must be submitted as a single PDF with all materials: a signed cover sheet, supplementary statement, then prospectus.
+Please use the naming convention “LAST NAME, First name Prospectus Submission 11-17.”
+You may obtain signatures electronically by having sponsor and reader send you a signed copy of the coversheet by email or simply a confirmation stating that they are aware that you are submitting your prospectus for review by ICLS by email, but this must still be part of the single pdf.

 - The brief (1-2 page) Supplementary Statement must specify the elements of your research that you consider to be comparative.
 These may vary depending on the particular project: for instance, a comparative dissertation may involve work across multiple national contexts, work with primary materials in more than one language, or work drawing on different disciplinary methodologies.
 It may also be necessary to explain the implications of your comparative approach in relation to the norms of your home department, noting the way your project expands or revises received practice in your field.
 The prospectus and summary statement should provide evidence of your competence to carry out the comparative aspects of your project, whether that means training or a grasp of the relevant scholarship in a given discipline.

 We will accept your prospectus and accompanying materials once a semester.
-The next deadline is April 17th, 2017.
+The next deadline is November 17th, 2017.
 After all materials have been submitted, the ICLS Prospectus Committee will review your prospectus and vote to decide whether or not to accept the proposal.
-Prospecti are reviewed throughout the academic year only at these monthly meetings.
-Those submitted after the April deadline will not be reviewed until the committee reconvenes in the Fall.
+Revisions may be requested or suggestions made to passing proposals.
+Proposals that are not deemed comparative or otherwise reflecting the work of the intellectual project of ICLS may result in the Certificate in Comparative Literature and Society being removed from the candidate’s degree program.
+For this reason, candidates are encouraged to participate in the intellectual community of ICLS which includes graduate student workshops, seminars and conferences.

 You must email all materials as a SINGLE PDF to ICLS at: